Ever since we started talking about healthy systems, I’ve heard comments like these again and again:

 But don’t discount the fact that God wired other people differently.
 There are people, volunteers and leaders in your church who think systems first.

-That’s why we recommend you choose a champion to help you implement healthy systems.
+That’s why we recommend you to choose a champion to help you implement healthy systems.
 Even if you wanted to, you can’t do it all.
 You need others, or at least one person, who is wired for details.
 The same details you hate are the details they love.

 Here’s another way to say it: How people need wow people.
 If you’re a visionary leader who doesn’t want to come down from the visionary mountain, that’s okay.
 Your church needs you to be the wow person.